Important: Piriton, Apoquel and Cytopoint are not interchangeable

 How it works

-Rather than targeting histamine, Apoquel works at a much more specific level — blocking JAK-1 and JAK-3 signalling pathways responsible for the itch and inflammation response in atopic dermatitis [5, 6].
+Rather than targeting histamine, Apoquel works at a much more specific level by blocking JAK-1 and JAK-3 signalling pathways responsible for the itch and inflammation response in atopic dermatitis [5, 6].
 Most importantly, it suppresses IL-31, the cytokine primarily responsible for the itch sensation in dogs.
 This is why it is dramatically more effective for atopic dermatitis than antihistamines because it addresses the actual mechanism of atopic itch rather than a secondary pathway.

 When Apoquel is used